JKBurrows/JKBurrows.github.io/_posts/2020-8-25-Intro-to-R.md

 ### What parts do you miss about your other language?

-I miss SAS’s format procedure, which is very helpful for displaying data.
-I also liked that, when SAS throws an error or warning, it does a good job of pointing to the exact spot that caused the problem, and it does a good job of explaining what is causing the problem.
+I miss SAS’s format proc, which is very helpful for displaying data.
+Also, when SAS throws an error or warning, it does a good job of explaining what is causing the problem and pointing to the exact spot where the problem is.
 So far, I have found R’s error and warning messages more difficult to understand.

 ### Do you consider R a difficult language to learn?